6 Steps for a Successful Mobile App Launch

 Additionally, it’s imperative you ensure that your internal team is on the same page with your messaging understanding the intent behind your product.
 Strong internal communications is an essential part of a mobile launch because if you aren’t able to communicate effectively to your internal team, you won’t be able to properly communicate your message to your external stakeholders and in turn, won’t be able to achieve the anticipated buy-ins.

 Success criteria outlines the benchmarks that your product will be compared against to judge if your app launch has been successful.
 To show stakeholders key information on your success or failure you need to first set some goals and define how they will be measured.
 Set your goals around active install rates, number of reviews, and average rating score, for example.
 If you want project success, you have to define what success looks like for your project.

 Step Four: Prepare Launch Activities

-You’ve done all of your market research and now it’s time to focus on the execution of the mobile app launch.
-For a launch to be successful, there should be an established marketing plan to ensure that every step is made and executed properly in a timely manner.
+You’ve done all of your market research and now it’s time to focus on the execution of the actual app launch.
+For a launch to be successful, there should be an established marketing plan in place to ensure that every step is made and executed properly and in a timely manner.

-Promoting your content: Now is a good time to make a list of marketing activities which might include social media, early access for bloggers, advertising, website design, etc. Map out a timeline of events leading up to your mobile app launch, and set your launch date ahead of time.
+Now is a good time to make a list of marketing campaigns which might include social media advertising, early access for bloggers, traditional advertising, and website design.
+Map out a timeline of events leading up to your mobile app launch, and set your launch date ahead of time.

-Create a press kit: To maximize your odds of getting press coverage, make it as easy as possible for bloggers and journalists to feature your app.
-Gather resources to give out so reporters have all the information they need to promote your app.
+To maximize your odds of getting press coverage, make it as easy as possible for bloggers and influencers to feature your app.
+Compile all of your assets in an online directory so they have easy access to the information needed to promote your app.
 Here are a few examples of what you can include in your press kit: